September 9, 2015

-Simulate competition at home to improve your nerves and your horse’s reactions.
+Simulate a horse-showing competition at home to improve your nerves and your horse’s reactions.

 Think about the way you practice with your horse.
 You probably ride with less intensity and face fewer negative consequences if you make a mistake.
 Use these tips when you practice, and they’ll translate better to your show-ring experience.